EBEP_Blogartikel_PR_2880x1620 EBEP_Blogartikel_PR_2880x1620

 The central question is not just: “How do we convert leads?”
 But rather: “Will we be mentioned in AI searches?”
 This presence determines whether you are even shortlisted before a purchase is made.
 “AI Share of Voice (AI-SOV)” is the name of this new KPI that is now driving the B2B industries.

 Companies must therefore work specifically on being found by the LLMs.
-Generative AI Optimization (GEO) (link to other blog article) is a start here.
+Generative AI Optimization (GEO) is a start here.
+The aim of GEO is to structure content in such a way that it is recognized as a relevant source by LLMs.
 But the stronger booster is PR!

 Many B2B companies invest heavily in